 The most commonly asked questions are answered on the FAQ page.
 If you have further questions or comments, please use the E-mail Us tab on the upper right of each page.

 Please visit our online store where you may choose from an assortment of sierra conifers and deciduous trees that we have for sale.
 The store usually contains giant sequoia, coast redwood, dawn redwood, sugar pine, jeffrey pine, knobcone pine, ponderosa pine, lodgepole pine, limber pine, coulter pine, western dogwood, bristlecone pine, western red cedar, white spruce, blue spruce, bigcone spruce, incense cedar, white fir, red fir, noble fir, douglas fir, interior live oak, blue oak, California black oak, valley oak, red maple, Japanese maple, quaking aspen, western redbud, California bay laurel, Port Orford cedar and sitka spruce seedlings and trees year round.
 The buyer of a landscape tree with an identification number will receive the actual tree that is pictured.
 We also have an assortment of giant sequoia bonsai trees to choose from.
+And check out our gift page where we have gift trees, leaf jewelry, Christmas ornaments and other items that will make great gifts.
 We make a great attempt to keep the pictures as current as possible.

 The botanical name of the giant sequoia is Sequoiadendron giganteum.
 Giant sequoias are the most massive tree species on earth.
 The genus sequoiadendron can be traced to the Triassic Period of 200 million years ago.
 The giganteum is the only surviving member of the sequoiadendron genus.
 The sequoiadendrons were the dominant trees in North America and Europe from the Jurassic to the Cretaceous.
 They reigned from 180 to 35 million years ago.
 The sequoiadendrons then began to recede in favor of species that were better adapted to a cooler and dryer earth.
 Today they grow wild in only the Sierra Nevada Mountains of California.
 There the ancient species found a refuge where the conditions remained favorable to their continued existence.